-The profit or loss potential of a call option on the expiration date depends on the exercise price and the premium paid for a long position.
+The profit or loss potential of a call option on the expiration date depends on the exercise price and the premium received for a short position.
 The price of the option premium depends on several factors, such as the price movement of the underlying asset and interest rates.